 RCPD determined accommodations are intended to provide equal access as required by law; they should not fundamentally alter the course/program or create an undue financial or administrative burden to the faculty or university.
 As disabilities are individualized and may produce different impacts or needs for accommodation in different settings, the services and accommodations may vary slightly in some situations or change over time.
 Faculty members are encouraged to work collaboratively with the student and seek support from RCPD.

-Learn more about VISAs/VISTAs and your responsibilities for implementing specific accommodations by visiting the Student Accommodations page and its sub-pages, listed on the left menu bar of this page.
+Learn more about Accommodation Letters and your responsibilities for implementing specific accommodations by visiting the Student Accommodations page and its sub-pages, listed on the left menu bar of this page.

 What is a Reasonable Accommodation?